Breeding Location:

 Range and Habitat

-Philadelphia Vireo: Breeds in southern Canada and northernmost U.S. Winters in the tropics.
+Philadelphia Vireo: Breeds in central and southern Canada from Alberta east to Quebec and in extreme northern states.
+Winters in the tropics from the Yucatan Peninsula south.
 Preferred habitats include open second-growth woodlands, old clearings, burned-over areas, and thickets along streams and lakes.

 Breeding and Nesting